 A study by the Mayo Clinic concluded over 70 percent of those with asthma will develop shingles.

 Researchers believe that over time, asthma weakens the immune system, making it easier for the shingles virus to reactivate.
-Individuals with asthma are encouraged to get the shingles vaccine to prevent the virus from reactivating.
+People with asthma are encouraged to get the shingles vaccine to reduce the likelihood of the virus reactivating.

-Even a strong, healthy person can contract shingles at any time.
-So, it is even more important for those with chronic medical conditions to be extra vigilant in avoiding all other risk factors for shingles.
+Even a strong, healthy person can contract shingles, so it is even more important for people with chronic medical conditions to be extra vigilant in avoiding all other risk factors for shingles.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.